Bijective rigidity of uniform Roe algebras and injectivity of the comparison map: Introduction

 \subsection{Main results}

-In this paper, we establish a connection between the bijective rigidity problem and the injectivity of the $0$th comparison map appearing in the HK conjecture for coarse groupoids.
-A central obstruction is that the injectivity of the comparison map does not, in general, pass to full clopen subgroupoids.
-As a consequence, our approach requires working with collections of groupoids rather than with a single groupoid.
+In this paper, we establish a connection between the bijective rigidity problem and the injectivity of the $0$th comparison map appearing in the HK~conjecture for coarse groupoids.

 We say that a collection $\mathcal{C}$ of metric spaces is \emph{admissible} (see Definition~\ref{definition: admissible class}) if it is stable under taking subspaces and doublings\footnote{ On the level of coarse groupoids, a doubling corresponds to taking the product with $\mathcal{R}_n$, where $\mathcal{R}_n$ denotes the discrete groupoid associated to the full equivalence relation on $n$ points.
 See Section~\ref{subsection: coarse geometry} for the coarse geometric definition. }.
-For a property $\mathrm{P}$ of metric spaces, we say that an admissible collection $\mathcal{C}$ satisfies $\mathrm{P}$ if every element of $\mathcal{C}$ satisfies $\mathrm{P}$.
-For example, since property~A passes to subspaces and is a coarse invariant, the class of metric spaces satisfying property~A forms an admissible collection.
-We say that a class $\mathcal{C}$ of uniformly locally finite metric spaces \emph{satisfies bijective rigidity} if for any uniformly locally finite metric spaces $(X,d)$ and $(Y,\partial)$ in $\mathcal{C}$ such that $C^*_u(Y) \cong C^*_u(X)$, the coarse equivalence given by Theorem~\ref{Intro: theorem: rigidity} is close to a bijective coarse equivalence.
-The following theorem constitutes the main result of this paper.
+For a property $\mathrm{P}$ of metric spaces, we say that an admissible collection $\mathcal{C}$ satisfies $\mathrm{P}$ if every element of $\mathcal{C}$ satisfies~$\mathrm{P}$.
+For example, since property~A passes to subspaces and doublings, the collection of metric spaces satisfying property~A forms an admissible collection.
+The collection of all uniformly locally finite metric spaces, clearly, forms an admissible collection.
+The following lemma constitutes the main result of this paper.